Playstyle Overview

 Heart Bloom is the strongest ability in your kit from mid-game all the way to late-game.
 It essentially replaces Life Petal in regards to allowing a single cooldown to carry damage events.

-Heart Bloom places a flower at your side that stores 15% of all the Flutterfly healing you do, releasing this healing to all allies every 3 seconds for 15 seconds.
+Heart Bloom places a flower at your side that stores 7.5% of all the Flutterfly healing you do, releasing this healing to all allies every 2 seconds for 16 seconds.
 When it fades it drops 3 boomshrooms.

 This is effectively a ramping healing cooldown, and your goal is to increase the amount of healing this does as much as possible inside the window it's up.
-The best way to ramp this can vary but you’ll always want to Fluttercall: Restore Life right before using Heart Bloom since overhealing is included in the increase.
+The best way to ramp this can vary but you’ll always want to Fluttercall: Restore Life right before using Heart Bloom, since overhealing is included in the increase.

 The main ways to ramp this are: